 - Email: firstname.lastname@example.org

-MARGARET M. CLANCY, MSW, is the Policy Director and College Savings Initiative Director at CSD.
-Clancy is responsible for design and leadership of large-scale policy demonstrations, including the SEED for Oklahoma Kids (SEED OK) research experiment.
-Since 2001, she has been researching features of 529 college savings plans as a model for inclusive asset-based policy, and is an expert on progressive 529 policies in the states.
-She also led the Account Monitoring research project in SEED, a multi-year, national children and youth savings policy and research initiative, and for the American Dream Demonstration, the first national study of IDAs.
-Prior to joining CSD, Clancy administered corporate 401(k) and defined benefit pension plans for over 10 years, working as a Vice President of a large trust company.
+MARGARET M. CLANCY, MSW, is the Policy Director and College Savings Initiative Director at the Center for Social Development (CSD) at the Brown School at Washington University in St. Louis.
+Clancy is responsible for design and leadership of large-scale policy demonstrations, including SEED for Oklahoma Kids (SEED OK), a rigorous test of Child Development Accounts (CDAs) and one of the longest-running social experiments in the country.
+She is a primary architect of the policy structure tested in the SEED OK experiment, results of which have informed CDA policy in U.S. states, cities and in several other countries.
+As a direct result of the work that she has led for more than two decades, millions of children in the United States have a CDA for postsecondary education.
+Since 2001, Clancy has been researching features of 529 college savings plans as a model for inclusive asset-based policy, and she is an expert on progressive 529 policies in the states.
+She provides testimony to state legislatures and consultation to federal, state, and local policy makers, and nonprofit organizations throughout the country.
+In 2011, Clancy received the Outstanding Research Staff Award at the George Warren Brown School of Social Work.
+Prior to joining CSD, Clancy administered corporate 401(k) and defined benefit pension plans, working as a Vice President of a large trust company.
 Clancy earned a BS in Business Administration from Southern Illinois University Edwardsville and an MSW at Washington University in St. Louis.
-She is also a Certified Employee Benefits Specialist.

 CSD seeks to inform and put in place an inclusive 529 platform for educational savings to increase postsecondary degree success among lower-income children, youth, and non-traditional students.